udelcodes/udelcodes.github.io/LTC/fundamentals.md

 Let's look at a for loop in action!

+In the code below, find the line where it says "function makeDots(numberOfDots)".
+In the line right below that, you should see a for loop!
+This for loop says **we have a variable named i, which we'll set equal to 0.
+We want to repeat whatever is inbetween the two curly brackets (which look like { and } ) that follow this line as long as i is less than numberOfDots.
+Also, after each time we perform our action, we will add 1 to i**.
+In this example, **numberOfDots** is whatever number you enter in the box!
+The code in the curly brackets is a little confusing, but all you need to know is that it *calls* another function which will make a dot, and then it waits 1 second to go through the loop again. **Normally, we'd be able to go through this for loop *almost* instantly, but in order to show how the computer *actually* goes through the for loop 1 dot at a time, I set it so that it will wait 1 second in between making the dots.**

 <p class="codepen" data-height="265" data-theme-id="light" data-default-tab="js,result" data-user="dianevinson" data-slug-hash="WNrrdXv" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="for loops">
   <span>See the Pen <a href="https://codepen.io/dianevinson/pen/WNrrdXv">